Ku Cheng-kang: Postwar career in Taiwan

+After the central government’s relocation to Taiwan in 1950, the Kuomintang undertook a major party reorganization.
+During this period, Ku served as Director of the Second Department of the Party Reform Program, overseeing youth, industrial, agricultural, labor, and social movements.
+His biography states that he formulated guiding programs for the party’s youth, industrial, agricultural, labor, and social mobilization efforts, and directed their implementation throughout party organizations.

+The biography further asserts that Ku encouraged the establishment of Taiwan’s early labor insurance system, and promoted the creation of industrial party branches within public and private enterprises.
+Based on the principles of “balanced economic and social development” and the coordination of “production and welfare,” the party undertook a range of social programs in coordination with government initiatives on social security and welfare.
+According to the biography, Taiwan’s social development during the subsequent decades was closely connected to Ku’s administrative and organizational work.

 In January 1950, Ku was appointed minister of the interior.
 He served as director of the Mainland Disaster Relief Organization together with Fang Chih.
 Together with Fang, Ku set up the Free China Relief Agency, and the Sino-Laotian Friendship Society and the ROC branch of the Asian People's Anti Communist League.
 The pair were active in South Korea, Vietnam, Burma, Laos, Camboadia and Thailand on various KMT special projects.

 In 1951, he was appointed as a presidential adviser and in 1952, he was elected to the 7th Standing Committee.

 As the leader of the WACL, Ku invited right-wing military figures from various countries to establish WACL chapters and actively organized mass anti-communist movements.
 While presiding over the January 23rd Freedom Day rallies, he led crowds in chanting slogans such as "Down with Communism" and "Oppose Enslavement."
 It is believed that Ku demanded loyalty from every WACL member, specifically towards himself personally.

 In 1958, following the death of Hung Lan-yu, the first secretary-general of National Assembly, Ku was personally appointed by Chiang Kai-shek as his successor the following year, later officially elected in 1960.
 In 1966, he received the highest number of votes—100 in total—in the election to select the 85-member Presidium of the Assembly, making him the top-ranking chair.
 Ku's growing power sparked controversy, with critics arguing that he had accumulated excessive influence within the National Assembly.
 According to New News Weekly, Chiang Kai-shek himself remarked: " (Ku) wants to run for president now."

 In 1987, during the Iran-Contra Affair, Ku's covert military aid to the Contras was exposed and later confirmed by the Ministry of Foreign Affairs.

 Ku died on 11 December 1993 in Taipei at the age of 91.